 Hay Production 101

-Tuesday, March 16 - Pest Management: Weeds, Insects, Disease
+- Tuesday, March 7- Managing Pests: Weeds, Insects, & Disease

-CCA and RUP credits are currently pending but will be available for participants who attend live sessions.
-Credits are available only to Michigan residents.
+CCA credits are available for all participants for all sessions.
+RUP credits are available for the March 7 session for Michigan residents only.
 Participants must attend the live sessions for the entire time period to be awarded credit hours.
 Partial credit will not be awarded.
-Credits cannot be awarded to those who view the recorded session.